 This year 54 writers and 51 artists took part.

 Facebook: An Assemblance of Judicious Heretics

-Throughout August, we will be launching a new video each day of one of the Heretics reading their poem or story, with the artwork it inspired.
+Throughout August, we launched a new video each day of one of the Heretics reading their poem or story, with the artwork it inspired.

 Follow on Twitter #AAJHlaunchAug21